 The various factors to consider in Cisco management, which is comprised of Cisco server management, Cisco firewall management, Cisco UCS management, Cisco router management, and Cisco switch management, includes: uptime (availability); chassis input and output power; fan speed; motherboard power consumption; motherboard input voltage, current, etc.; IP routing discards; buffer hits; router CPU utilization; firewall CPU utilization; VPN status; packets sent in and out of the VPN; buffer failures; buffer misses; Cisco memory utilization; Cisco Voice over Internet Protocol (VOIP), including tracking call paths by jitter, packet loss, MOS, and latency, and WAN RTT monitoring, including monitoring available and performing paths and tracking RTT threshold violation; temperature; open socket count; aborted and missed interface count; and more.

-ManageEngine OpManager is integrated, simplified Cisco management software that helps IT admins across the globe manage their Cisco network infrastructure.
-The following are some of the highlights of OpManager that makes it one of the most preferred Cisco management software in the market.
+ManageEngine OpManager is an integrated, simplified Cisco management solution that helps IT admins across the globe manage their Cisco network infrastructure.
+The following are some of the highlights of OpManager that makes it one of the most preferred Cisco management solutions in the market.

 With support for over 1,500 different Cisco device types like the ASR series, Catalyst series, Nexus, UCS, etc. and more than 100 parameters for performing Cisco network monitoring and management operations including Cisco switch management, Cisco server management, Cisco firewall management, Cisco UCS management, and Cisco router management, OpManager acts as a unified Cisco management controller that can be used to manage an entire Cisco network environment from a single console.

-Apart from the support for the default set of Cisco devices, OpManager also offers the option to create custom device templates for monitoring other Cisco devices, enabling any Cisco device in a network with a valid IP address to be managed using OpManager.
+Apart from the support for the default set of Cisco devices, OpManager's Cisco network management solution also offers the option to create custom device templates for monitoring other Cisco devices, enabling any Cisco device in a network with a valid IP address to be managed using OpManager.

 OpManager's Cisco management capabilities are not limited to the physical Cisco devices; network admins can also monitor and manage the interfaces associated with these Cisco devices in order to ensure efficient network performance.